Pick–Sloan Missouri Basin Program: The Sloan plan

-The Omaha Conference
+Omaha Conference

 On October 17, 1944, the Omaha Conference was scheduled for the consolidation of the Pick and Sloan plans.
 In total, the plans had proposed 113 different projects.
 Once the plans were merged, 107 of those projects remained.
 The combined Pick-Sloan plan allowed the Corps of Engineers jurisdiction over flood control, navigation projects and five main-stem dams.
 The Bureau of Reclamation was granted permission to build 27 dams in the Yellowstone Basin.
 In addition, the Corps of Engineers and the Reclamation Bureau were both given authority to develop hydroelectric power on the Missouri River.

 The newly merged Pick Sloan plan was accepted by President Franklin D. Roosevelt in 1944.
 It was officially titled as the Missouri River Basin Development Program and was presented in conjunction with the Flood Control Act of 1944.
 President Roosevelt authorized $200 million for the program.
 In its entirety, the Pick-Sloan plan arranged for 107 dams, 1,500 miles of protective levees, 4.7 million acres of irrigation systems, and 1.6 million kilowatts of electric power.